Skip to footer content

 Dim fruits As New List(Of String) From {"apple", "banana", "cherry"}

-We can also specify the default initial capacity of the list in the above example.
-Specified initial capacity is the default maximum capacity of the list.
+We can also specify the default initial capacity of the list.
+The specified initial capacity is the default maximum capacity of the list.

 Methods of List